 SURF Covid Cross Sector Connector (SCSC) Service

-The SCSC is an expanded version of SURF’s successful People and Sector Connector Service, which had successfully worked with local government to share and promote knowledge and best practice on topical regeneration policy themes.
+The SCSC was an expanded version of SURF’s successful People and Sector Connector Service, which had successfully worked with local government to share and promote knowledge and best practice on topical regeneration policy themes.
 The original programme provided networking and shared learning opportunities for more than 100 participants with regeneration related responsibilities in local authorities across Scotland.

 SURF Covid-19: Building Community Resilience Report